andreidimaano/Calcifer/src/database/README.md

 <h1>Discord Guild</h1>

-The Guilds collection contains all the servers that use Calcifer.
+<p> The <a href="https://github.com/andreidimaano/Calcifer/blob/database/src/database/models/DiscordGuild.ts">Guilds</a> collection contains all the servers that use Calcifer.
 It is made purely for statistics.
+Click this <a href="https://github.com/andreidimaano/Calcifer/blob/database/src/database/resolvers/UserResolver.ts">link</a> to look at the Guild database functions (explained below).</p></p>

 <h3>Data Fields</h3>

+`guildId: Server Identifier`<br />
 `guildName: Name of the Server`<br />
 `guildOwner: Discord Id of Server Owner (in case I have to reprimand the owner's constituents :)`<br />
 `guildMemberCount: How many Users are in the Server`<br />